catchouli/coment/README.md

 Managers provide the behaviour for the whole engine, and are compartmentalised into Manager classes that are synchronised through callbacks similar to System callbacks.
 The following default managers are provided: EntityManager, ComponentManager.
 The Entity and World classes provide proxy APIs for these managers.
 They can also be obtained directly using World::getManager<T>().

 Custom mamangers can also be provided in a similar way to Systems.
 The callbacks provided include: onEntityAdded(e), onEntityRemoved(e), preUpdate(), postUpdate().

+<h4>The new architecture</h4>

+As much magic and interdependency has been removed as is possible.
+In particular:

+- The world is now just a collection of systems and managers, as well as proxy APIs for the default managers
+- Managers and Systems are now just managed classes that respond to callbacks, and callbacks should be preferred for sharing data over interdependency between managers and systems in all cases
+- All component management is now done by the ComponentManager class, which allows the user to obtain an EntityMap<types...> and keeps it up to date when components and entities are added or removed

+These changes should allow the library to more reliable and easier to maintain.
+Additionally, the library has been been designed using data-driven development, so test cases are already available for all implemented behaviour.

+Entity and component managers have been implemented, as well as managed Manager and System classes, so all the fundamental requirements to use the library should be fulfilled.
+Additional features will be provided through new (independent) core managers.
+Planned features include: tags, groups, messaging, value management.

+For examples of how to use the library, check out the samples and tests.